bronwencc/Module-3-Project/README.md

 ### Hypothesis 4:

-#### Null hypothesis: Orders with at least one item out-of-stock and/or discontinued cost the same as orders without such an item.
+#### Null hypothesis: The average total cost of orders containing an item that is out of stock and/or discontinued is the same as or greater than orders that do not.

-#### Alternative hypothesis: Orders have a higher or lower total cost when at least one item in an order is out-of-stock and/or discontinued.
+#### Alternative hypothesis: Orders for products that are out of stock or have been discontinued have lower totals than those that are not out of stock and/or discontinued.

 The plot below shows most are around the same price, with the exceptions being around item prices 100 and 125 (all discontinued and/or out-of-stock items) and 150 to 260 (a scattering of in-stock items).